joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-04-21-Traffic-Lights.md

 Give the intersections coordinates: we start at $(E,N)$, with $E$ and $N$ more intersections to cross going east and going north, and we finish at $(0,0)$.
 A strategy for a given intersection is a decision about what to do, based on what is displayed on the signals.
 We choose units of time so that $T$ is two units, and we can represent a strategy as a number $S(e,n)$ between $-1$ and $1$.
 This number represents the difference between the expected remaining total wait after crossing  intersection $(e,n)$ if we go north versus east there.
 That is, it is the expected advantage of going east.
 If, $S(e,n)$ is, say, $.35$, that means that we should go east unless east's signal is "NO-GO" and has a time-until-GO of more than $.35$ units.
 Negative strategies represent a corresponding preference for going north.

-We can start by noticing that, for every $e$, $S(e,0)$ is $1$: when we have reached the northernmost street, we wait to go east no matter what.
-(Another simple case is an intersection of the form $(i,i)$; by symmetry, neither direction is preferable, and so it is always best to cross in whichever direction is open.
+We can start by assuming that, for every $e$, $S(e,0)$ is $1$: when we have reached the northernmost street, we wait to go east no matter what.
+(This assumption makes sense as long as $T$ is not very large compared to the time it takes to walk a block.)

+Another simple case is an intersection of the form $(i,i)$; by symmetry, neither direction is preferable, and so it is always best to cross in whichever direction is open.
 Therefore, $S(i,i)$ is $0$.
 While we won't need to rely on this observation, it will help us understand our results.)

 As we will see, for every other, "non-trivial," intersection $(e,n)$, best-strategy depends on the expected total waits, given optimal strategy, from each of the two possible next intersections $(e-1,n)$ and $(e,n-1)$.